Tip: Setting up animations and effects in Studio.Design

 Height: 100%

-Under [Appearance], set the [Background color] to black using the color palette.
+Set [Background color] under [Appearance] to black using the color palette.

-Step 3: Add text, logos, or other content
+Step 3.
+Add text, logos, and other elements

-Add the text, logos, or other elements you want to display inside the box you created in Step 2.
+Add the text, logos, or other elements you'd like to display inside the box from Step 2.

-If needed, apply conditional styles to the elements you added to set up animations.
+If needed, apply conditional styles to the elements you've added to set up animations.

-To create an animation like the one shown in this article, refer to the following guide:
+To create the kind of animation shown in this article's example, refer to the following article.

-Step 4: Set default and conditional styles on the background box
+Step 4.
+Apply default and conditional styles to the background box

 Select the background box you added in Step 2.
 If you're having trouble selecting the right box, use the Layers panel.